OMR-Capital/OfferBuilder/README.md

 ### Demo

-You can install your own instance from [Discovery](https://deta.space/discovery).
-After installing, you will need to set up an admin password and API token in the `Settings` section.
+You can install your own instance from [Discovery](https://deta.space/discovery/r/qtinn3ezemoduasx).
+After installing, you will need to set up an admin password and API tokens in the `Settings` section from the Canvas.

 ### Deployment